 - sample_restraint package installed in user environment.

-#10 Updated by Mark Abraham 4 days ago
+#10 Updated by Mark Abraham about 2 months ago

 We haven't ever designed for supporting multiple binary/linking formats (e.g. ELF, DWARF) and definitely not mixing them, so the only thing we should consider now is testing with the toolchain provided by the user and that means we have to assume it's capable of correct behavior and issuing a message when it can't.

 Since Windows has never been tested with GMXAPI, we should give an error from src/CMakeLists.txt if someone tries it (not just default off).

 Otherwise, Erik's matrix looks fine.
 We need scripts that can cover those cases, whether we run them manually or automated.
 Once we have them, then it's easier to see whether things in src/api/cpp/CMakeLists.txt are necessary or not.